locationtech/udig-platform/docs/user/en/File Menu.rst

 Close the current Map Editor or Page Editor.

-When a `Map editor <Map%20editor.html>`_ has unsaved changes you will be asked if you want to save your work before the editor is closed.
+When a :doc:`Map editor` has unsaved changes you will be asked if you want to save your work before the editor is closed.

 This menu is only available when an Editor is already opened.